The Ultimate Rhodes Travel Guide

 Calling all nature lovers – the Valley of the Butterflies is a hidden Shangri-La up in the Rhodian mountains just south of Theologos.
 Covering 600 acres, the reserve plays host to millions (yep – millions!) of Jersey tiger butterflies between May and August.
 You'll see them clustering on the surface of the babbling creeks and flapping around the twisted pine trees.
 Even if the butterflies aren't in town, you should hit this park for hiking and picnicking in the woods.

-Get lost in lovely Lindos
+Get Lost in Lovely Lindos

 Get a taste of the traditional Greek islands by heading down the southeast coast to Lindos.
 It's one of Rhodes's most popular resorts for good reason – the whole place is a shock of whitewashed cottages plumed in bright pink bougainvillaea and knitted together with narrow cobbled lanes.
 A muscular acropolis rises on a table-top ridge above the town, complete with a Hellenistic-era temple and a sanctuary gateway from the 4th century BC.
 Below are the beaches and the beach tavernas for those who prefer to chillax.